GlowskiBroski/PhoenixClient/README.md

     - You can change the size of the radar, and the scale of each chunk/pixel.
     - MultiThreading Updates: Creating the radar image may be very laggy at lower settings.
 It is smart to enable MultiThreading if you know your CPU can handle it.
     - NOTE: This is VERY NEW.
 It may be unstable as it is my first time creating a radar.
 It has not broken for me yet, so hopefully it works for you too

-  - **Logo**: This just displays the PhoenixClient logo.
-It is enabled by default